NorthEightyEight/n88-rfq-platform/docs/tests/QA_COMPLETION_REPORT.md

 **Tested Scenarios:**
 - ✅ Unit conversion works correctly (mm → cm, m → cm, in → cm)
-- ✅ Missing units default to 'cm' as expected
+- ✅ Missing units default to 'cm'
 - ✅ Clearing dimensions sets values to NULL (not 0 or empty string)
 - ✅ Partial dimensions do not produce CBM (correctly returns NULL)
 - ✅ Invalid units are rejected with proper validation